This PRAXIS Nexus post was adapted from a previously published Lung Health Professional article and was authored by Jane Martin, BA, LRT, CRT.

 Living without electricity - in the dark with no heat, air conditioning or cold food storage can certainly be an inconvenience for those in the best of health.

 But for individuals with COPD, whether it is a large scale disaster such as Hurricane Sandy, or a small scale emergency such as a power outage, an interruption in normal life can be a major emergency – even a matter of life or death.

 In light of disasters such as super storm Sandy, the COPD Foundation developed the Disaster Preparedness Plan (DPP) available for download here.
 The COPD DPP is a comprehensive resource providing individuals and families impacted by COPD with not only lists, but information and education on understanding how to evaluate the expected scope of a disaster, potential consequences, and tips on how to decide whether to evacuate or stay put.
-In short, the COPD DPP include information on how to weather not only the storm outside but the potentially fatal consequences of being caught in a disaster while already ﬁghting daily the ravages of chronic disease.
+In short, the COPD DPP includes information on how to weather not only the storm outside but the potentially fatal consequences of being caught in a disaster while already attending to your chronic disease.

 Important to Know

 Here are just some of the many risk factors speciﬁc to those with COPD causing them to be greatly compromised, illustrating the need for a comprehensive disaster preparedness plan for all patients with COPD.

 - Cold, damp air especially to those with a predisposition to bronchitis

 - Multiple medications required daily or more than once daily